ev3-team/depin-ninja-api-docs/README.md

 2. **Call** `GET /external-access/revenue` (see examples below).
 3. **Receive** JSON with project‑level revenue snapshots you can drop into Excel, Grafana, or your own app.

 Every request must include your API key.
 Keys are rate‑limited to 60 requests per minute.
-[Contact us](mailto:ninja@ev3.xyz) if you need more.

 ---